eduardz1/Master-Thesis/chapters/theory.typ

 @HAWEN is designed specifically with large scale problems in mind, leveraging a combination of @MPI and OpenMP, it is currently deployed on supercomputers.

-A characteristic of @HAWEN is the usage of the @HDG method for the discretization of the wave equation.
+A characteristic of @HAWEN is the usage of the @HDG method for the discretization of the wave equation (see @hdg-section for more informations).
 This helps reduce the computational cost by producing smaller linear systems compared to other methods, such as the @FEM or @SEM.
-Compared to traditional @DG methods, @HDG reduces significantly the number of degrees of freedom, which allows for a substantial reduction in the computational cost and memory usage @x-HDG.
+Compared to traditional @DG methods, @HDG reduces significantly the number of globally coupled degrees of freedom, which allows for a substantial reduction in the computational cost and memory usage @x-HDG.

 We can identify three computationally intensive steps in the @HAWEN pipeline:

-- The *discretization* step, where the global matrix is built through @HDG from each cell of the mesh.
+- The *discretization* step, where the global matrix is built with the @HDG method from each cell of the mesh.

 - The *solve* step, where the linear system is solved using a sparse solver, @MUMPS (see @mumps-section for more details).